oscar-barlow/java-quickstart/1-basics/ReadMe.md

 There's also a challenge to help you consolidate your knowledge.

-But first, let's talk about working with an IDE (IntelliJ).
+But first, let's talk about working with an Integrated Development Environment (IDE).

 ### Working with an IDE

 While it is *possible* to write Java using vim, or a text editor like Atom, it's not very much fun*.

-Most Java developers use an IDE, an Integrated Development Environment.
+Most Java developers use an IDE.
 An IDE makes it more convenient for you to write Java, by doing the following:

 * making it easier to navigate around your code
 * helping manage your dependencies